kebricsysair/imenik_v1/README.md

 # imenik_v1
 Java spring dictionary application.
+How to run (using intellij IDE):
+1. clone repository
+2. run ImenikApplication configuration.
-It run's on localhost 8080.
+It runs on localhost 8080.